Gifts in Wills

 Want help making a Will?

 If you'd like help writing your Will, our partner McClure Solicitors offer a free service to our supporters.
+McClure Solicitors are now offering phone and video appointments.

 The Goodwill Partnership

 We've teamed up with The Goodwill Partnership to offer our supporters help drawing up a Will.
+The Goodwill Partnership are now offering appointments via phone and video.